lluuk/portfolio/content/posts/10-ways-to-improve-your-website-performance.md

 `import _ from ‘lodash’`

 However, this solution has its serious disadvantage.
-Importing of a whole library will lead to the largest bundle size and will negatively impact application performance.
+Importing the entire library will lead to the largest bundle size and will negatively impact application performance.
 Fortunately, solving this problem is pretty easy.
 We can import only needed functions from the library

 ![Image](./images/lodash.png)